 They were pretty good, and it was amusing to be doing something I hadn't done in about a decade and didn't think I'd ever do again.
 Waterloo 20 left something to be desired, though.
 But ABD clicked for me, at least a little.
 It gave me a clue that I might prefer tactical games, and it inspired me to search a little further.

-Around that time, I discovered print-and-play demos for Lock 'n Load, and I tried a couple of those.
+Around that time, I discovered print-and-play demos for Series: Lock 'n Load, and I tried a couple of those.
 Wow, did that ever bring back memories!
 It was like January 1980, when I tried Squad Leader for the first time.
 I didn't care for all the rules in LnL, or the fussiness of checking line of sight and all.
 But once I got past those little hurdles, what a game!
 Detailed and exciting.
 The best of what I used to enjoy about wargaming.

 If it had ended right there, it would've been fine.
 But now that I felt I was back to 1980, I started acting that way.
 I ordered one LnL game, then another and another--and it soon got to where I just had to have them all.
 What I don't own, I've preordered.